Olin Hall 230

 His research group is currently working on an environmentally friendly method for performing selective alkylations of 1,3-dicarbonly compounds.
-Because the acidities of the protons of 1,3-dicarbonyl compounds are different, b-ketoesters and other 1,3-dicarbonyl compounds can be alkylated selectively in either the 2- (alpha) or the 4-(gamma) position.
-Gamma-carbon-alkylation (g-C-alkylation) of a 1,3-dicarbonyl compound is most commonly accomplished by trapping the preformed dianion of the 1,3-compound with an electrophile.
+Because the acidities of the protons of 1,3-dicarbonyl compounds are different, beta-ketoesters and other 1,3-dicarbonyl compounds can be alkylated selectively in either the 2- (alpha) or the 4-(gamma) position.
+Gamma-carbon-alkylation of a 1,3-dicarbonyl compound is most commonly accomplished by trapping a preformed dianion of the 1,3-compound with an electrophile.
 Traditionally, highly reactive bases such as lithium diisopropyl amide, sodium hydride, and n-butyl lithium have been used for this transformation.
-They have found that equilibrating bases such as carbonates and alkoxides can be used in place of these strong bases for g-C-alkylation of 1,3-dicarbonyl compounds.
-This discovery is exciting because it contradicts the current mechanistic generalization that a strong base is necessary for this chemistry.
+They have found that equilibrating bases such as carbonates and alkoxides can be used in place of these strong bases for gamma-C-alkylation of 1,3-dicarbonyl compounds.
+This discovery contradicts the current mechanistic generalization that a strong base is necessary for this chemistry.

-Dr. Andersh’s research group is also working on the synthesis and testing of a potential new class of antibiotics.
+Dr. Andersh’s research group is also working on the synthesis and testing of antimicrobial agents.
 Additional antibiotics must be continually developed to combat antibiotic resistance, which is a normal evolutionary response to the stress that exposure to antibiotics places on bacteria.
 Although considerable media attention has recently been given to this growing problem, antibiotic resistance was first observed in the 1940s.
 Efforts to develop new antibiotics commonly revolve around two approaches: the structural modification of existing antibiotics or the discovery of new classes of antibiotics.
 The focus of our research is a combination of these two approaches.
 They have discovered that highly substituted pyranones have antibiotic activity, and they have been able to increase the activity of these compounds by making structural changes.